wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 However, just implementing your own `memswap()` is a simple operation as long as you do not want to get fancy.
 I would consider this the simplest thing you could do!

 > Note:
-> I am not handling overlap of the buffers to swap in this version as that was not something that was currently needed and how do you define swapping buffers that overlap?
+> I am not handling overlap of the buffers to swap in this version as that was not something that was currently needed.
 > Probably there should be an assert() or similar that checks for overlap however.

 ## Generic memswap